carlwoodward/snowflake-sql-buildkite-plugin/README.md

 - Value interpolation in SQL would need to be implemented.
 - Connecting to Snowflake bindings in API hasn't been built.
 - Ability to read results and run jobs based on logic isn't part of the implementation.
+- Ideally generation of the authentication JWT would be done by this plugin.

 ## Example